 It all depends on the size of the mango.
 A small mango may only yield ½ to 1 cup of mango flesh.
 Yet I’ve been able to get 2 full cups out of some mangos!
 If using fresh, it’s okay to eyeball the measurement before adding it to your mango smoothie.
 The more mango, the better, right?!

 Thick, creamy and tropical, this nourishing mango smoothie recipe is the perfect way to start your day!
-Enjoy this smoothie often during cold and flu season for a healthy immune boost!
+Enjoy often during cold and flu season for a healthy immune boost!